HritwikSinghal/Clipboard-saavn-song-downloader/README.md

 # Clipboard saavn song downloader

+Edit: Updated for new website and now downloads 320 Kbps m4a instead of mp3 for good quality.

-This program is in early stages so it may download wrong song sometimes.
+This program is in early stages so some bugs are expected.
+Open an issue on github if you find one.

 Just run this program and copy Jiosaavn links (like 'https://www.jiosaavn.com/album/bewafai/y3DlZsa6XD0_') to your clipboard and it will start downloading them.
 It will dowload Albums, playlists, songs and even